Localized Debiased Machine Learning: Efficient Inference on Quantile Treatment Effects and Beyond: Estimating Equations with Incomplete Data

 \subsection{Theoretical Analysis}

-In this section, we characterize the LDML estimate for estimating equations with incomplete data.
-First, we apply \cref{thm: general-split} to study the estimate with generic initial estimator.
-Then, we show the IPW initial estimator can satisfy the conditions of the results.

-We first assume a strong form of the overlap condition and specify the convergence rates of the initial estimator and nuisance estimators used.
-We consider a generic treatment level $t \in \{0, 1\}$ in these two assumptions.
+We first study the LDML estimate for estimating equations with incomplete data by leveraging our general theory in \cref{thm: general-split}.
+To this end, we assume a strong form of the overlap condition and specify the convergence rates of the initial estimator and nuisance estimators used.
+We consider a generic treatment level $t \in \{0, 1\}$ in these two assumptions. \begin{assumption}[Strong Overlap] Assume that there exists a positive constant $\varepsilon_{\pi}>0$ such that for any $\hP \in \mathcal P_N$, $\pi(t \mid X) \ge \varepsilon_{\pi}$ almost surely. \end{assumption} \begin{assumption}[Nuisance Estimation Rates] Assume that for any $\hP \in \mathcal P_N$: condition \ref{assump: error: nuisance-set} of \cref{assump: error} holds for a sequence of constants $\Delta_N\to0$; with probability at least $1 - \Delta_N$, $\hpib\pk(t \mid X) \ge \varepsilon_{\pi}$ for almost all realizations of $X$, and